Aantrreksh/sql-query/sqlref/sql_reference.md

 - [fullselect](#fullselect)
 - [simpleselect](#simpleselect)

-With he keyword `OVER` you can define an unnamed window specification in a [functionOrAggregate](#functionOrAggregate).
+With the keyword `OVER`, you can define an unnamed window specification in a [functionOrAggregate](#functionOrAggregate).

 ## SQL expressions
 {: #chapterSqlExpressions}